PacoteJS/pacote/packages/bloom-filter/README.md

 ### `CountingBloomFilter<T extends { toString(): string }>`

-`CountingBloomFilter` allows building a filter which may be used to test the membership of any `String`-serialisable value (i.e. an object which implements the `toString()` method).
-It's a generalisation of `BloomFilter` which counts the number of times an element was added to the set.
+`CountingBloomFilter` builds a data structure that may be used to test the membership of any `String`-serialisable value (i.e. an object which implements the `toString()` method).
+It's a generalisation of `BloomFilter` that counts the number of times an element was added to the set.

-Class instances may be serialised into JSON using `JSON.stringify()` for storage or for sending over the network.
-The JSON string can then be deserialised and fed back into the constructor to recreate the original Bloom filter.
+Unlike the simpler `BloomFilter`, this class supports element removal.

 The class constructor takes an `Options` object with the following properties: